yousefelassal/quote-cron/README.md

 > Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.

 > Write your plans in pencil and give God the eraser.

+> One should not hurt others if one loves oneself.